 THE CHIEF PROBLEM OF PHILOSOPHY.
 How does Absolute awareness relate to individual consciousness?
 It is not answered by ascribing limitation to the individual consciousness, for limitation is only of form, not of consciousness.
 Consciousness has forms within it.
 How is consciousness identified with form?
 Strictly it is only by will that identification occurs, for consciousness is not formally related to individuality.
 Formal relations are of forms.
 The terms of formal relations are forms.
 Identification is only formal similarity.
 What is not formed is not identifiable.
 Consciousness is not form, though form is within it.
-Consciousness is therefore not identified with the individuality.
+Consciousness is therefore not identifiable.
+The consciousness is therefore not identified with the individuality.